emilyriederer/Rtistic/README.md

 # Rtistic <img src="man/figures/logo.png" align="right" height=140/>

-**THIS REPO IS A WORK IN PROGRESS - DO NOT CURRENTLY ATTEMPT TO USE!**

 ## Intro

 The goal of `Rtistic` is to provide an easy 'hackathon-in-a-box' activity groups of R users.
 Users can collaborate to create a collection of custom themes for `ggplot2` and RMarkddown.